mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 print(system.branch.label, system.base.power.value * analysis.power.from.active)
 ```

+!!! note "Info"
+    To better understand the powers associated with buses, branches, and generators that are calculated by the [`power!`](@ref power!(::PowerSystem, ::DCPowerFlow)) function, we suggest referring to the tutorials on [DC Power Flow Analysis](@ref DCPowerAnalysisTutorials).

 ---

 ##### Print Results
-Users can utilize any of the print functions mentioned in the [Print API Section](@ref setupPrintAPI) to print results.
+Users can utilize any of the print functions outlined in the [Print Power System Data](@ref PrintPowerSystemDataAPI) or [Print Power System Summary](@ref PrintPowerSystemSummaryAPI).
 For example, users have the option to print the results in the REPL using any units that have been configured, such as:
 ```@example ComputationPowersCurrentsLosses
 @voltage(pu, deg, V)
 @power(MW, pu, pu)
 printBusData(system, analysis)
+@default(unit) # hide
 ```

 Next, users can easily customize the print results for specific buses, for example: